dstackai/dstack/docs/reference/cli/prune.md

 # dstack prune cache

-The `cp` command prunes the cache of a specific workflow.
+The `prune` command prunes the cache of a specific workflow.

 ## Usage